 1. How much is your money worth in the purchase currency?

-It’s important to consider what your pounds will be worth in euros, for example, when you come to buy your property.
+It’s important to consider what your pounds will be worth in euros or dollars when you come to buy your property.
 This could depend on the exchange rate at the time of buying, which is difficult to predict.
-The currency markets never stop moving and can be volatile, so, if you’re trying to work out your budget for a purchase several months down the line, it’s extremely difficult to know what those pounds will actually get you.
+The currency markets never stop moving and can be volatile, so, if you’re trying to work out your budget for a purchase several months down the line, it’s impossible to know what those pounds will actually get you.

 Bear in mind that you won’t get the inter-bank rate, so make sure to budget for slightly below that.
-Despite this, using a bank to transfer or protect your money won’t necessarily get you a better rate.
+Despite this, using a bank won’t get you a better rate.
 Banks also often don’t offer solutions like forward contracts, which let you lock in the exchange rate for up to a year, and they can be quite vague when it comes to the exchange rate at the point of transfer.